The topics below provide practical details of the visual identity program.

 Ministries planning signs should first contact their ministry’s GCPE communications office.
 It is important to ensure the integrity of the government’s visual identity on signs.
 Communications using signs should be coordinated throughout government by GCPE or the Provincial Sign Program.

-Contact the Queen's Printer or GCPE's Graphic Communications team for office sign solutions.
+Contact the King's Printer or GCPE's Graphic Communications team for office sign solutions.

-Contact the Queen's Printer for interior wayfinding sign solutions.
+Contact the King's Printer for interior wayfinding sign solutions.